Virtual Drive Sample for Windows in .NET, C#

 This sample provides a Windows Application Packaging Project which allows deployment of your application to the Windows Store.
-The package can be also used for direct deployment to users.
+The package can be also used for direct deployment to users in a corporate environment or consumer environment.
+Start reading about various deployment scenarios in this article.

 To start the project with thumbnails and context menu support follow these steps: